sjohnston92/graphica/README.md

     3. Add icons to comments and views on Card.js

-    4. Add main icon to index.html
+    4. Add main icon to index.html --Done

     5. Category Bar has l-r arrows that can be clicked on to scroll when content overflows

+    6. Make Mobile Friendly

+    7. Use Cloudinary API to load thumbnails, etc..

   Refactor Code: